National Sea Festival: National Festival status since 1972

 The Federal Government grants the status of National Festival to the celebration since 1972.
 The National Festival is organized by the former Department of Tourism -today's Municipal Agency of Tourism.
 The event is televised throughout the country.
-The stages and places were the Festival takes place have changed through the decades: in 1972 the venue was the Club Naútico, an exclusive tennis and rowing club from where one of the top stars of the Argentinian tennis came out to fame: Guillermo Vilas.
+The stages and places were the Festival takes place have changed through the decades: in 1972 the venue was the Club Naútico, an exclusive tennis and rowing club from where one of the top stars of the Argentine tennis came out to fame: Guillermo Vilas.
 Later, from 1973 and up to 1980 the festival was held at the Auditorium theater, the exception being 1979 when it took place in the Provincial hotel.
 Between 1981 and 1983, the chosen stage was the José María Minella Stadium.
 From 1984 to date, the show is represented at Las Toscas beach, an outdoor arena where thousands of tourists and residents gather to enjoy the festival.
 Like in 1910, the winner is elected among 12 local girls between 16 and 25 years old.
 Nowadays, the task of National Queen of the Sea implies more responsibilities than those of 1910, since during her period she acts as the main representative of the city of Mar del Plata in different regional and national events.